slava-basko/functional-php/docs/functions.md

 ```

 ### thunkify
 Creates a thunk out of a function.
-A thunk delays a calculation until its result is needed,
+A thunk delays calculation until its result is needed,
 providing lazy evaluation of arguments.

 ```php